lh3/lh3.github.com/_posts/2018-09-28-on-the-mpeg-g-alignment-format.md

 much more than sequences (green vs orange).
 On real data produced today, qualities are harder to compress because they don't follow a clear pattern.
-I suspect the authors are employing lossy compression, possibly with one of the algorithms developed by [a key contributor][voges] to MPEG-G.  Furthermore, the usability of a format is more than just compression ratio.
+I suspect the authors are employing lossy compression, possibly with one of the algorithms developed by [a contributor][voges] to MPEG-G.  Furthermore, the usability of a format is more than just compression ratio.
 Encoding/decoding has to be performant.
 The preprint shows no evaluation.
-James Bonfield, the key developer behind the latest CRAM, [has similar concerns][jkb1] with their previous results.
+James Bonfield, the developer behind the latest CRAM, [has similar concerns][jkb1] with their previous results.